Important Consumer Information/Terms and Conditions

 Return of Federal Financial Aid Policy

-As of the 2000-01 academic year, any student receiving Title IV Funds at Lake Erie College will be subject to the following policy regarding return of those funds if they withdraw from all classes:
+Any student receiving Title IV Funds at Lake Erie College will be subject to the following policy regarding return of those funds if they withdraw from all classes:

 The amount of Title IV aid earned is the percentage of the semester completed.
 This is calculated by dividing the number of days the student attended classes by the number of days in the semester.
 This is measured in calendar days including weekends and holidays, excluding breaks of more than 5 days.